spodai/osu-teambanners-tool-thing/README.md

 (Note: The GUI Problem Fixer creates problem_fixer.log) Notes
 Terminal Recommendation (CLI): For the CLI scripts, using terminals like Windows PowerShell, cmd, MobaXterm, or Termius might provide a more stable experience than the default Python IDLE shell.
 Configuration: Settings are stored in settings.conf.
-You can edit this file directly or use the settings menu in the full CLI/GUI
+You can edit this file directly or use the settings menu in the full CLI/GUI versions.
+Logging: